-Long a ago, one time when my parents were not getting along, my father worked far from home and would only come every 3 months.
-My mother was in charge of a household and 5 kids and a very small business, so you can imagine her day.
+Long ago, at a time when my parents were not getting along, my father worked far from home and would only come every three months.
+My mother was in charge of a household and five kids and a very small business, so you can imagine her day.
 I wanted to go to a school party and my sister wanted to come with me.
-Needless to say money for new outfits to go to school parties was not in the budget.
-My mother always happy to help said “I can only give you 5 dollars, see what you can do for you and your sister with that.”
-I ran to the closest shop on our side of our small town and I purchased 4 meters of fabric.
-I already had little thread, elastic and lace at home.
+Needless to say, money for new outfits to go to school parties was not in the budget.
+My mother always happy to help said: “I can only give you five dollars, see what you can do for you and your sister with that.”
+I ran to the closest shop on our side of our small town and I purchased four meters of fabric.
+I already had little thread, elastic, and lace at home.

 So my sister and I decided to escape through the window.
 We jumped on our bicycles and went to the dance.
 When I close my eyes, I can still remember the cool air through my hair and the excitement of showing up with a new outfit and potentially getting caught.
 We had a great time at the dance.
 On our return home, Alas! the window was locked, so we had no choice but to use the front door.
 Needless to say, we were grounded for a month.
 But it was so worth it.